 We face intense competition in our development activities.
 We face competition from many companies in the United States and abroad, including a number of large pharmaceutical companies, firms specialized in the development and production of vaccines, checkpoint inhibitors, and other immunotherapies, and major universities and research institutions.
-Many companies have entered into the field of immuno-oncology and cancer vaccines and are developing or commercializing products in areas that we have targeted for product development.
+Many companies have entered into the field of immuno-oncology and are developing or commercializing products in areas that we have targeted for product development.
 Some of these products use therapeutic approaches that may compete directly with our product candidates.
 Most of our competitors possess substantially greater financial, technical and human resources than we possess.
 In addition, many of our competitors have significantly greater experience than we have in conducting preclinical and nonclinical testing and human clinical trials of product candidates, scaling up manufacturing operations and obtaining regulatory approvals of drugs and manufacturing facilities.
 Accordingly, our competitors may succeed in obtaining regulatory approval for drugs more rapidly than we do.
+We may also be adversely effected by the clinical trial results of our competitors.
+For example, if a competitor announces inconclusive or negative clinical trial results with respect to an IDO pathway inhibitor, expectations about IDO pathway inhibitors may be generally impacted and we may experience difficulty in enrolling patients in our indoximod trials.
 If we obtain regulatory approval and launch commercial sales of our product candidates, we also will compete with respect to manufacturing efficiency and sales and marketing capabilities, areas in which we currently have limited experience.